v1605/zaproo-ha-integration/README.md

 ### Via HACS (recommended)

-1. Add this repository as a Custom Repository
+1. Add this repository as a Custom Repository as Type Integration
 2. Install the Zaparoo integration
 3. Restart Home Assistant